 …worked in a factory and never got fired,

 But satisfied his employers, Fudge Motors Inc.

-The man not only did good at work, he was also popular with his friends.
-The were social, and completely normal.
+The man not only did well at work, but he was also popular with his friends.
+They were social and completely normal.
 One might at this point be suspicious of the total normalcy that filled this person’s life.
 Shouldn’t there be more there to see and learn about?

 …bought a paper every day

 And that his reactions to advertisements were normal in every way.

 The man was as susceptible to advertising as he was supposed to be, and committed to the news of the day.
 Continuing in the theme of this dystopia, it is quite likely his life was consumed with the propaganda produced by these agencies.
 It is hard to know who this person truly was with these purely surface-level details.